alexandru/alexn.org/_snippets/2021-08-29-vscode-recommended-extensions-vscode-extensions-json-.md

     // This package is already included by Metals (above), but if people
     // don't like Metals, then at least recommend syntax highlighting "scala-lang.scala",

+    // Scaladex search for software dependencies
+    "baccata.scaladex-search",
   ]
 }
 ```

-On opening the workspace, VSCode will recognize the file and ask if you want the recommended extensions:
+On opening the workspace, VSCode will recognize the file and ask if you want to install the recommended extensions:

 <figure>
   <img src="{% link assets/media/snippets/recommended-extensions.png %}" />